joseq-94/ipriot-car-park-JLQ/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 >Q. Which class is responsible for the number of available bays (and why)?
-> The answer is Car_park, because it contains the capacity attribute that defines the
+> The answer is Carpark, because it contains the capacity attribute that defines the
-> maximum number of vehicules.
+> maximum number of vehicles.

 >Q. Which class is responsible for the current temperature (and why)?
 >The sensor class, because it is designated to detect and report real-world data such as